Best Museums in Chicago

 The Museum of Illusions Chicago is a space specially designed to trick the minds of all visitors through the stimulation of their senses.
 You will be able to have fun, be amazed by the different installations and learn the hidden mechanics behind each of the illusions, stereograms and holograms on display.

-When you enter the halls of the Museum of Illusions Chicago you will find approximately 80 exhibits, among which the tilted, rotated and infinite room stands out.
+Upon entering the halls of the Museum of Illusions Chicago you will find approximately 80 exhibits, among which the tilted, rotated and infinite room stands out.

 You will also find the so-called vortex tunnel and infinity, the Beuchet chair illusion, a kaleidoscope, the cloning table, the record player, the complicated stick and the Rubin vase.
 Also, you will interact with the head in the dish, the ambiguous cylinder, the peanut illusion, optical illusions, holograms and the ames room.